 Unexplained infertility is a term we hear a lot in the reproductive world.
 Basically it is the term used when there is no found cause for infertility.
 Usually a couple has gone through all of the testing available and everything comes back clear.
 This is good news, but can be so frustrating if you have not gotten pregnant yet.
 In the case of unexplained infertility it can be hard to figure out what to do next.
 A diagnosis of unexplained infertility is given to about 25% of couples with infertility.

 Menstrual cycle irregularities may be a sign of hormonal imbalance, or other more serious fertility issues.
 If any of the below hormones are not at the correct levels, the menstrual cycle may become irregular.
-Hormonal imbalance may cause a variety of other health related issues that may affect quality of life.
-For example thinning hair, heart palpitations, low libido, depression, ect.
+Hormonal imbalance may cause a variety of other health related issues that can affect quality of life.
+For example thinning hair, heart palpitations, low libido, depression, etc.

 - Follicle Stimulating Hormone (FSH)

 The number one hormonal imbalance in men is with the ratio of testosterone vs. estrogen.
 Other health related problems may contribute to hormonal imbalance in men.
 Poor diet and lifestyle choices are the most common reason for hormonal imbalance, low sperm count and health.
 Common signs of hormonal imbalance in men are low libido, abnormal hair growth, and erectile dysfunction.

 The most common hormonal imbalance in men:

 Low cervical mucous is one of the simplest yet most important factors to becoming pregnant.
 If the cervical mucous is scant, non existent or too acidic, then the sperm will not be able to make there way to the cervix.

 - Poor circulation to the reproductive organs; sedentary lifestyle